It’s more stressful than normal nowadays to be working as a health care professional.

 How You Can Protect Yourself

-- Use Standard Precautions, Contact Precautions, and Airborne Precautions and eye protection when caring for patients with confirmed or possible COVID-19.
+- Use Standard Precautions, Contact Precautions, and Airborne Precautions.

 Environmental Cleaning and Disinfection